 Joel Guerrero is being held at the Hudson County Correctional Facility in Kearney, New Jersey.

 ICE arrested Guerrero at his appointment on the grounds that Joel had once missed a court date—in 2011.
-He was convicted of a misdemeanor charge of possession of marijuana at that time.
-Because of that conviction, under the rules for immigrants, Guerrero was mandated to check in with ICE two times a year, which is a rule he complied with.
+He had been convicted of a misdemeanor charge of possession of marijuana in 2005, and because of that conviction, under the rules for immigrants, Guerrero was mandated to check in with ICE two times a year, which is a rule he complied with.
 Guerrero legally immigrated from the Dominican Republic two decades ago and has his green card.
 He has kept his papers up-to-date.